§ 12-1810. Injunction against workplace harassment; definitions

 This is an official court order.
 If you disobey this order, you may be arrested and prosecuted for the crime of interfering with judicial proceedings and any other crime you may have committed in disobeying this order.

-I. A copy of the petition and the injunction shall be served on the defendant within one year from the date the injunction is signed.
-An injunction that is not served on the defendant within one year expires.
+I. An injunction that is not served on the defendant within one year after the date that the injunction is issued expires.
 The injunction is effective on the defendant on service of a copy of the injunction and petition and expires one year after service on the defendant.
 A modified injunction is effective on service and expires one year after service of the initial injunction and petition.

-J. A supplemental information form that is utilized by the court or a law enforcement agency solely for the purposes of service of process on the defendant and that contains information provided by the plaintiff is confidential.
+J. A supplemental information form that is used solely for the purposes of service of process on the defendant and that contains information provided by the plaintiff is confidential.

-K. Each affidavit, acceptance or return of service shall be filed promptly with the clerk of the issuing court.
-The filing shall be completed in person, made by fax or postmarked, if sent by mail, no later than the end of the seventh court business day after the date of service.
-If the filing is made by fax, the original affidavit, acceptance or return of service shall be filed promptly with the court.
-Within twenty-four hours after the affidavit, acceptance or return of service has been filed, excluding weekends and holidays, the court that issued the injunction shall register a copy of the injunction and a copy of the affidavit of service of process or acceptance of service with the sheriff’s office of the county in which the employer is located.
-A copy of an injunction is presumed to be a valid existing order of the court for one year after the date on which the defendant was served.
-Any changes or modifications to the injunction are effective on entry by the court and shall be registered with the sheriff within twenty-four hours after the entry, excluding weekends and holidays.
+K. Each affidavit, declaration, acceptance or return of service shall be filed as soon as practicable but not later than seventy-two hours, excluding weekends and holidays, with the clerk of the issuing court or as otherwise required by court rule.
+The filing shall be completed in person, electronically or by fax.
+Within twenty-four hours after the affidavit, declaration, acceptance or return of service has been filed, excluding weekends and holidays, the court that issued the injunction shall register a copy of the injunction and a copy of the affidavit of service of process or acceptance of service with the national crime information center.
+The supreme court shall maintain a central repository for injunctions so that the existence and validity of the injunctions can be easily verified.
+The effectiveness of an injunction does not depend on the injunction’s registration, and for enforcement purposes pursuant to § 13-2810, a copy of an injunction, whether or not registered, is presumed to be a valid existing order of the court for one year after the date on which the defendant was served.
+Any changes or modifications to the injunction are effective on entry by the court and shall be registered with the clerk of the issuing court, or as otherwise required by court rule, within twenty-four hours after the entry, excluding weekends and holidays.

 L. This section does not: